JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/learning-the-ide/index.md

 technologies: []
 topics: []
 author: hs
-subtitle: Features inside the IDE to help get you up to speed quickly
+subtitle: Features inside the IDE to help get you up to speed quickly.
 thumbnail: ./thumbnail.png

 ---

 The Feature Trainer is bundled with IntelliJ IDEA and is a powerful tool that users who are new to the IDE can work through to help them go faster, quicker.

-## Feature Trainer
+We will look at:
+- Learning the IDE

+## Learning the IDE

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UfN8iWKHvt0" >
 </iframe>